 I believe through all transitions in life, no matter how big or how small, positive support is vital for optimal change.
 Support can be quantifiable and tangible.
 However it can seem so subtle most outside observers do not notice its impact.
 But in our bodies, minds and hearts the impact is palpable.

-In a desire to expand my practice I attended the Ann Arbor Institute of Massage Therapy, graduating in 2003.
+I am also a 2003 graduate of the Ann Arbor Institute of Massage Therapy.
 I have a private massage practice in Ypsilanti Michigan.

 Outside of Birth Work

+I am mother to Sam and Ella-Rose.
 My partner and I have a little urban homestead in Ypsilanti near Depot Town.
-I am mother to Sam and Ella-Rose.
-We tap maple trees and plant our garden in the spring.
+We tap maple trees, have a good sized garden, tend to our bees.
 We love to preserve fruits and vegetables (my annual favorite is dandelion jelly) all summer and into the fall.
-Year round we tend to our 5 chickens, 2 bunnies, 2 dogs, a cat, our indoor fish and outdoor fish.
-We love working on projects in the garage and making things.
+Year round we tend to our 4 chickens, 2 bunnies, 3 dogs, a cat, our indoor fish and outdoor fish.
+We love working on projects for ourselves and friends and making things.
 I love to cook as I find it therapeutic.

-I like to put my degree in Fine Arts to use making things out of found objects.
-I also have made jewelry for many years (www.etsy.com/shop/Starcage) I have a workshop in my house that I love to tuck away in when there is free time.
+I like to put my degree in Fine Arts to use making small sculptures and jewelry.
+I have a workshop in my house that I love to tuck away in when there is free time.